-We set a special month to improve "Customer Satisfaction," and ran education and training on CS for all employees
+We set a special month to improve "Customer Satisfaction," and ran education and training on CS for all Toshiba Group employees

 We will continue to provide CS training and education for our employees, in particular our Customer Satisfaction Improvement Month activities.
 Moreover, we will continue several activities as After-sales Service improvement committee.

-Standards of Conduct for Toshiba Group states that Toshiba Group Companies makes the voice of customers the starting point for all ideas and provides products, systems and services that deliver customer satisfaction based on the customers' requirements.
+The Customer Satisfaction Policy of Toshiba Group is to make the voice of customers the starting point for all ideas and provide products, systems and services that deliver customer satisfaction.

-For cross-functional activities in accordance with the Toshiba Group Customer Satisfaction Policy, working groups (WGs) by subject have been set up.
-A Corporate Customer Satisfaction Officer attends meetings of the After-sales Service improvement Committee to decide policy.
+For cross-functional activities in accordance with the Toshiba Group Customer Satisfaction Policy, working groups (WGs) by subject and the After-sales Service Improvement Committee have been set up.
+An executive in charge of Customer Satisfaction attends meetings of the After-sales Service Improvement Committee to decide policy.